snowmac/personalsite/_posts/2015-06-30-designing-applications-for-hipaa.md

   - web
   - web applications
 ---
 Welcome to my blog.
 I’m Adam.
 I’m a Senior Software Engineer for a health insurance company.
 Me and my team are designing the next generation web applications that will transform the healthcare industry.
-Currently we’re building a call center application in Javascript.<!--more-->
+Currently we’re building a call center application in Javascript.

 Today we’re going to be discussing HIPAA compliance and concerns when building web applications.